pycanha-project/pycanha-core/README.md

 # pycanha-core
-Future placeholder for the PyCanha-core package
+Future placeholder for the C++ PyCanha-core package

+The python bindings are here: https://github.com/pycanha-project/pycanha-core-python